devilcius/AdminMenuBundle/README.md

 The SonataAdminBundle main menu (on top of all Admin pages) is generated with a list of Admin objects.

-This bundle extends the menu and allows everyone to modify this menu.
+This bundle extends the menu and allows everyone to modify via the service container.

 The admin menu is generated with [**KnpMenu**][4] library.
-By default it retrieves all admin groups and labels Admin (like default menu renderer).
+By default it retrieves all admin groups and labels Admin (like the default menu renderer).

 To modify the admin menu just register a listener :
 ```php